 Photos Lie: In the Wishverse, Dean looks at photos of his family.
 There is a Christmas picture of his mother, his father, Sam, and him, wearing matching Christmas sweaters with train engines on them, complete with John in a Santa hat.
 There is another photo of John and Mary at Sam's graduation.
-While in reality, his mother died when Sam was an infant.
+In reality, his mother died when Sam was an infant.
 Later we see a photo of John with an impressively large fish who is smiling into the camera, striking a contrast with the desperate hunter trying to find his wife's killer who raised Sam and Dean and did not have times for these pursuits.

 Pietà Plagiarism: In From Hell It Came, the movie playing when Dean wakes up, the tree monster is carrying an unconscious woman.

-Plot-Based Photograph Obfuscation: Dean looks for clues in the living room he shares with Carmen, and he sees a framed photo of Carmen and two further framed photos of Carmen and he together.
-He then picks up another frame and drops it in surprise with it landing face down so the audience never sees the photo.
+Plot-Based Photograph Obfuscation: Dean looks for clues in the living room he shares with Carmen, and he sees a framed photo of Carmen and two further framed photos of Carmen and him together.
+He then picks up another frame and drops it in surprise, with it landing face down so the audience never sees the photo.
 He then drives to his childhood home, where his mother answers the door.

-Spot the Imposter: Dean checks he really is talking to his mother before hugging her, by getting her to repeat something from his childhood.
+Spot the Imposter: Dean checks he really is talking to his mother before hugging her by getting her to repeat something from his childhood.

 Stepford Suburbia: Dean waves in a cheerful manner at a neighbor bringing out his garbage.
 The neighbor returns the wave, but seem uncertain of what is going on.

 Themed Aliases: This is the third episode in a row where this is an Averted Trope.
-Dean pretends to be a student when he talks to the professor, but Dean does not offer the professor a fake name.
+Dean pretends to be a student when he talks to the professor, but does not offer the professor a fake name.

 Trust Password: Before Dean can accept that his mother is alive, he asks her what she used to say when she put him to bed.